-Record Review: Review patient records.
-Verify that skilled professional services are provided by qualified persons in accordance with the organization's policies and procedures.
+Clinical Record Review: Verify that skilled professional services are provided by qualified persons in accordance with the organization's policies and procedures and in accordance with the plan of care.

-Guidance: Skilled professional services are defined as skilled nursing, physical therapy, speechlanguage pathology, occupational therapy, and physician and medical social work services.
+Guidance: Skilled professional services are defined as skilled nursing, physical therapy, speech-language pathology, occupational therapy, and physician and medical social work services.
 Citations related to qualifications will be cited in the Human Resource Management Key Performance Area (KPA).

-Guidance: Qualifications of skilled professionals can be found in the Human Resource Management KPA, standard HRM.4.I.
-Supervision requirements are assessed in CDT.10.I.
+Guidance: Qualifications of skilled professionals can be found in the Human Resource Management KPA.
+Supervision requirements are assessed in CDT.14-16.